 6. Expert recommendations

-Of all social proof examples, industry expert social proof, testimonies, and recommendations are the hardest to come by.
+Of all social influence examples, industry expert social proof, testimonies, and recommendations are the hardest to come by.
 For a start, your product needs to be relevant to the expert’s field for their testimony in order to work.
 There is no point in getting a creative writing professor to talk about how much they love your brand of socks.
 Well, not unless they’ve written a great book about socks at some point in their career.

 Expert testimony is particularly useful in B2B marketing.
 Having a respected industry figure coming out in favor of your product will work wonders for your brand.